Willson Contreras Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.62 team ERA ranks third among all MLB pitching staffs.
+- The Rangers have a 3.63 team ERA that ranks fourth among all MLB pitching staffs.

-- The Rangers give up the first-fewest home runs in baseball (52 total, 0.9 per game).
+- Rangers pitchers combine to surrender the second-fewest home runs in baseball (55 total, 0.9 per game).

 © 2023 Data Skrive.
 All rights reserved.